Creme Brulee French Toast with Creamy Maple Syrup is a recipe that’s destined to be in your family favorite recipe file!

-I’ve been to Cheesecake Factory for lunch and dinner, but this summer was my first time eating breakfast at the popular restaurant.
-Our server recommended his favorite dish- Creme Brulee French Toast.
+I’ve been to Cheesecake Factory for lunch and dinner, but last summer was my first time eating breakfast at the popular restaurant.
+Our server recommended his favorite dish- Creme Brulee French Toast with Creamy Maple Syrup.
 It was bite-after-bite of melt in your mouth deliciousness.
 I knew it had to be filled with butter and cream to taste this good.
-After a lengthy discussion with our server about the dish he shared this:
+After a lengthy discussion with our server, he shared this about Creme Brulee French Toast with Creamy Maple Syrup…

 3. The bread is a brioche loaf.
 Perfect bread for making decadent french toast.
-At our local Harmons, the brioche is made with flour, eggs and butter.
+At our local Harmons grocery, the brioche is made with flour, eggs and butter.
 Top three ingredients, in that order.

-If you’re out for breakfast, try this at Cheesecake Factory, if you’re at home this weekend, cooking for your peeps, try my version.
+If you’re out for breakfast, try the Creme Brûlée French Toast at Cheesecake Factory.
+If you’re at home this weekend, cooking for your family, try my version.
+You won’t be sorry!

 Creme Brulee French Toast with Creamy Maple Syrup (Cheesecake Factory Copycat)